-At a minimum, actions for contractual rescission based on negligent or strict responsibility misrepresentation sound in contract, not tort, at least under Wisconsin law; and are not actions "on the ground of fraud" under sub.
-(1) (b).
-If all misrepresentations - intentional, negligent, and strict responsibility - were "fraudulent," there would be no need for the second category of "material" misrepresentations.
+At a minimum, actions for contractual rescission based on negligent or strict law, and are not actions "on the ground of fraud" under sub.
+(1) (b) [now sub.
+(1m) (b)].
+If all misrepresentations-intentional, negligent, and strict responsibility-were "fraudulent," there would be no need for the second category of "material" misrepresentations.
 CMFG Life Insurance Co. v.
 UBS Securities, 30 F. Supp.
-3d 822 (2014).
+3d 822 (2014)